vdaas/vald/docs/user-guides/mirroring-configuration.md

 The Mirror Gateway is not connected to other mirror gateways when deployed.

-The Vald Mirror gateway connects to another Mirror Gateway component specified in the `ValdMirrorTarget` resource (Custom Resource).
+The Vald Mirror Gateway connects to another Mirror Gateway component specified in the `ValdMirrorTarget` resource (Custom Resource).

 Based on this resource, if the connection succeeds, the Mirror Gateway will interconnect with another.